 What we think: No one wins in this category as Tuft & Needle and Casper mattresses both use top quality materials.

-The firmness of a mattress is often the first thing we look at because it often determines the level of comfort provided in relation to specific sleeping positions.
-If you sleep on your side, you will most likely prefer a mattress that’s softer on the hip and shoulder areas for targeted pressure relief.
-If you prefer sleeping on your stomach or back you, you’ll benefit from the added support from a firmer mattress most because it promotes proper spinal alignment.
+The firmness of a mattress is often the first thing we look at because it often determines the level of comfort provided in relation to specific sleeping positions such as side, back, and stomach sleepers.
+Side sleepers will most likely prefer a mattress that’s softer on the hip and shoulder areas for targeted pressure relief.
+Stomach or back sleepers will benefit from the added support from a firmer mattress most because it promotes proper spinal alignment.
 Your size and weight can also factor in when determining how firm you want your mattress to be.
 If you are a smaller individual or a child, mattresses will most likely feel firmer to you but will feel softer to heavier or average-sized sleepers.

 What we think: Choose the Casper mattress if you prefer a bed that’s a bit firmer and the Tuft Needle mattress if you are one of those sleepers who prefer a bed that’s on the softer side.
 Either way, each of these beds should accommodate almost any sleeper regardless of the sleeping position.
 Both the Tuft and Needle and the Casper mattress make for a great choice for couples who sleep in different positions or sleepers who shift and frequently change positions throughout the night.

 Support often gets lumped with firmness when it comes to mattresses but there are key differences that make them important in facilitating quality sleep.
 How firm a mattress is, which we just discussed above, refers to the overall feel it provides whereas support refers to its ability to promote proper spinal alignment, regardless of whether it is soft or firm.
 Edge support can also be grouped into this category as it is an extension of ‘overall support.’
 Proper edge support increases the usable surface area of your mattress and enables you to sit or lie on the edge of the bed without feeling like you could slide off entirely.